Ayers Leadership Fellows Scholarship Frequently Asked Questions

 To apply for the Ayers Leadership Fellows program, applicants must first complete a standard application for either the M.Ed. in Education Leadership or Ed.S. in Educational Leadership programs.
 Once applicants have completed the standard degree applications, they will need to complete the Ayers Leadership Fellows scholarship application.
 Both the standard application and the scholarship application are due by April 30.

 Applicants to the Ayers Leadership Fellowship will follow the standard application process for the Master of Education or Educational Specialist degree in Educational Leadership.
 Additionally, candidates will submit an Ayers Leadership Fellow scholarship application.
 Both are due by April 30, 2016.
 An admission committee will review submitted applications and select candidates for interviews in April.
 For details on the application process, contact Amanda Logsdon at (firstname.lastname@example.org.

 What if I already have a master’s or Ed.S. degree or an administrative license but would still like to apply to be an Ayers Leadership Fellow?

 Candidates with a master’s degree will be encouraged to apply for the Ed.S. program.
 Candidates with either an Ed.S. or an administrative license will be allowed to apply for the fellowship but must clearly articulate the goals and intentions for this program and how his or her selection will benefit themselves and the district.

 The program is 16 months long.
-Classes begin on August 18, 2014 and will meet approximately one weekend per month—Friday from 5:30 p.m.–9:30 p.m. and Saturday from 8:00 a.m.–3:00 a.m.
+Classes begin in August 2016 and will meet approximately one weekend per month—Friday from 5:30 p.m.–9:30 p.m. and Saturday from 8:00 a.m.–3:00 a.m.
 Additional online work, field experiences and collaboration with a mentor will be expected throughout the program.
-The program ends in December 2015.
+The program ends in December 2016.